umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Move-files-manually/index.md

         ![Live Clone URL](images/live-clone-url.png)

-2. Locate the files from the Development reposiroty that you want to move to Live
+2. Locate the files from the Development repository that you want to move to Live
     * Check the commits in the Git history for the Development repository to verify which files you need

         ![Files changes or added](images/commit-files-changed.png)